microsoft/qsharp-compiler/examples/QIR/Development/README.md

             "args": [],
         }
 ```
+* Make sure that you have the following set in VSCode to allow breakpoints in Q# files: VSCode > Settings > Breakpoints > Allow Breakpoints in Any File

 Each time you want to test the Q# debugging experience based on the local version of the compiler, take the following steps:
 * From the Development directory, run `dotnet build`.
 This will emit the QIR.